New Zealand National Airways Corporation: Piston power

 After World War Two NAC continued to rely on prewar 'tailwheel' types of aircraft.
 Both the high-speed twin-engine 10 seat Lockheed Model 10 Electra and the 15 seat Lockheed Lodestar were used, along with the slower British built de Havilland Rapide/Dominie and single-engine Fox Moth.
-All three twin-engine types could operate into all airports while the Rapide and Fox Moth could land on remote beaches on the West Coast as well as some lighthouse station airstrips.
+All three twin-engine types could operate from all airports while the Rapide and Fox Moth could land on remote beaches on the West Coast as well as some lighthouse station airstrips.
 The de Havilland Dominie operated until 1963.

 Douglas DC-3

-The Douglas DC-3 was the airline's major type right through to the mid-1960s with up to 27 being operated over time.
+The Douglas DC-3 was the airline's major type until the mid-1960s, with up to 27 being operated over time.

 NAC operated a large airfreight network using dedicated DC-3 cargo planes under the 'Freightair' banner.
-These aircraft operated into airports that were not on the regular passenger network, such as Opotiki, Masterton, Alexandra and Roxburgh.
+These aircraft operated from airports that were not on the regular passenger network, such as Opotiki, Masterton, Alexandra and Roxburgh.

 In the 1960s NAC's 12 best DC-3 "Douglas Liner" airframes were upgraded.
 This included better soundproofing, new interior fittings, and the fitting of larger windows.
 This was in response to competition in the provincial market from SPANZ, who operated DC-3s equipped with large double sized 'viewmaster' windows.
 NAC's upgraded aircraft were branded as 'Skyliners'.
 In 1954, NAC asked the government to encourage the development of airports so it could operate the Convair 440 or the Elizabethan airliner.

 NAC continued using DC-3s into the 1970s.
 Kaikohe was permanently dropped as a destination in 1972.
 Passenger services to Timaru and Oamaru were operated with DC-3s until their runways were paved.
 One 'Skyliner' DC-3 renamed Waitaki was kept on for this service, until December 1974.